top of page

 Questions:

-Are the movement and interaction mechanics intuitive and comfortable for users?
+• Are movement and interaction mechanics intuitive and comfortable?

 Hypotheses:

-H3: Users will intuitively understand how to interact with the dog and objects without explicit tutorials.
+• H3: Players will understand how to interact with objects and characters without explicit tutorials

 2. Methods